uf-mil/mil/Getting-Started.md

-#**Getting Started**
+**The information on this page is considered deprecated.
+While it contains all of the information necessary to install all dependencies necessary to develop for navigator (as of 09/02/2016), the install script in the [readme](https://github.com/uf-mil/Navigator/blob/master/readme.md) is much simpler to use and will be kept updated.**

-**Below are the instructions for how to get started working on NaviGator.
-This page includes instructions and a link to some very helpful readings to start exploring once everything is installed.**
+Below are the instructions for how to get started working on NaviGator.
+This page includes instructions and a link to some very helpful readings to start exploring once everything is installed.

 ##Installation